 NEWS and EVENTS

-Members of the CUMV recently returned from field work in Nebraska and Colorado, revisiting sites originally surveyed in the 1950's for studies of avian hybridization.
+July 2018, members of the CUMV recently returned from field work in Nebraska and Colorado, revisiting sites originally surveyed in the 1950's for studies of avian hybridization.

 Periodically the CUMV pulls a diversity of specimens and invites artists of all skill-levels for an evening of specimen-inspired sketching.
 This most recent event in March 2018 was made all the more special with the help of Liz Clayton Fuller, Jillian Ditner, and Phillip Krzeminski, Bartels Science Illustration interns at the Cornell Lab of Ornithology, who offered tips and advice to participants.